kabanero-io/events-operator/README.md

 When processing an incoming webhook message, the flow is as follows:

-- The github secret is used to authenticate the sender.
+- The github secret, if set, is used to authenticate the sender.
-- The variables `message` with nested attributes `body` and `header` are created to store the body and header of the message.
+- The variables `body` and `header` are created to store the body and header of the message.
 - The selector is evaluated in turn to locate the matching mediation.
 - The pre-defined variables are created.
 - The `variables` section are evaluated in order.